Gigaspaces/xap-docs/site/content/release_notes/122whats-new.markdown

 In addition, developers can leverage the `manager-local` option to run locally with zero configuration: `gs-agent --manager-local --spark_master --spark_worker` will run a local manager, spark master and worker on the local host.

-# SQL Data Management
+# SQL-99 Support

-This new feature provides a familiar interface for developers that need to query the XAP in-memory data grid as if it were a traditional SQL database.
-This enables the use of existing plug-in visualization tools on top of XAP for faster and easier adoption within existing frameworks.
+This new InsightEdge Platform feature provides in-grid SQL capability.
+This provides a familiar interface for querying the XAP in-memory data grid as if it were a traditional SQL database.
+It also enables the use of existing plug-in visualization tools on top of XAP, for faster and easier adoption within existing frameworks.

 # Third Party Upgrades